graphviz-perl/GraphViz2/README.md

     The _node_ key points to a hashref which is used to set default attributes for nodes.

     Hence, allowable keys and values within that hashref are anything supported by [Graphviz](http://www.graphviz.org/).

     The default is {}.

+    This key is optional.

+- o subgraph => $hashref

+    The _subgraph_ key points to a hashref which is used to set attributes for all subgraphs, unless overridden for specific subgraphs in a call of the form push\_subgraph(subgraph => {$attribute => $string}).

+    Valid keys within this hashref are:

+    - o rank => $string

+        This option affects the content of all subgraphs, unless overridden later.

+        A typical usage would be new(subgraph => {rank => 'same'}) so that all nodes mentioned within each subgraph are constrained to be horizontally aligned.

+        See scripts/rank.sub.graph.1.pl for sample code.

+        Possible values for $string are: max, min, same, sink and source.

+        See the [Graphviz 'rank' docs](http://www.graphviz.org/doc/info/attrs.html#d:rank) for details.

+    The default is {}.